 Affordable rental housing development activities will continue as market conditions allow and the projects are feasible in the long-term.
 Homebuyer activities will continue as the market conditions allow and the units remain affordable for low-income homebuyers with annual incomes at or below 80% AMI.
-In the current market, it is anticipated IHFA will target more of its allocation to rental housing activities.
+In the current market, it is anticipated IHFA will target more of its allocation to rental housing activities and Direct Assistance to Homebuyers.